 Brick on a stick

-Sandy Lyle pitched up the the 2013 Masters having failed to make the cut at Augusta National in his previous three visits, but he made it through to the weekend thanks to one of the biggest putter heads ever seen.
+Lyle pitched up at the 2013 Masters having failed to make the cut at Augusta National in his previous three visits, but he made it through to the weekend thanks to one of the biggest putter heads ever seen.